-TEMPO/PROGRAM
+TEMPO/PROGRAM dial

-If the TEMPO/PROGRAM indicator is lit while you are using the display to adjust the setting, it indicates that this button (KN1400) or dial (KN1600) can be used to quickly change the displayed value or setting.
+If the TEMPO/PROGRAM indicator is lit while you are using the display to adjust a setting, it indicates that the dial can be used to quickly change the displayed value or setting.

 The setting which can be adjusted is highlighted on the display.